SiliconLabs/wiseconnect/examples/featured/aws_device_shadow/readme.md

 aws_client_private_key.pem.key.h
 ```

+- Modify the certificate header file names as per the generated file names after running the certificate_to_array.py script in the 'app.c' file.

-- Before proceeding, copy both of the new files to the WiSeConnect3 directory: `<SDK>/resources/certificates`
+- Before proceeding, copy both of the new files to the WiSeConnect3 directory: `SimplicityStudio\SDKs\gecko_sdk\extension\wifi-sdk\resources\certificates`
   Go ahead and overwrite any existing files with the same name in that directory, the originals are not needed.

 - The Root CA certificate used by your Wi-Fi device to verify the AWS server is already included in the WiSeConnect3 SDK; no additional setup is required.
   For reference, Amazon uses [Starfield Technologies](https://www.starfieldtech.com/) to secure the AWS website, the WiSeConnect3 SDK includes the [Starfield CA Certificate](https://github.com/SiliconLabs/wiseconnect-wifi-bt-sdk/tree/master/resources/certificates/aws_starfield_ca.pem.h).

 > NOTE :
 > For AWS connectivity, StarField Root CA Class 2 certificate has the highest authority being at the top of the signing hierarchy.